educational

 Fortunately, your staff can coax that beginner’s anxiety into beginner’s enthusiasm — with the right approach.
 Sales scripts should focus on framing.
 Instead of asking what type of kink the customer is into, find out what kind of experience they want to create.
 Ask if they want something soft and romantic or something with a little more intensity.
 Even that kind of simple adjustment helps put people at ease and gives your team direction without making anyone feel unprepared.

 Focus on three main skills: teach staff to present kink positively and without pressure, help them navigate comfort levels and show them how to guide a new buyer toward well-made, body-safe products that feel good to use.
-Training exercises involving role-playing, where a staff member practices talking to a shy new customer, are useful.
+Training exercises involving role-playing, where a staff member practices talking to a shy new customer, are helpful.
 Practice phrases that normalize curiosity, and offer only two or three options instead of overwhelming them with the entire selection.

 Most importantly, staff should be trained to read the room.
 Some shoppers want enthusiastic guidance, while others just want quiet space.
 Knowing which kind of customer is in front of you makes every interaction smoother.